• Skip to primary navigation

 Captured with NIKON D850 + 24-120mm f/4G VR @ 50mm, ISO 64, 1 sec, f/8.0

-To find out more about this camera, see our detailed Nikon D850 review.
+To find out more about this camera, see my detailed Nikon D850 review.

 2. Pentax K1 II

-The second best DSLR camera on the list is the Pentax K1 II.
+The second best DSLR camera in my experience is the Pentax K1 II.
 When I first tried out the original Pentax K1, I knew that Ricoh hit the high mark with the camera.
 Feature-wise, it ticked all the boxes and more – its 5-axis in-body image stabilization (IBIS), Pixel Shift that takes multiple images to create a single high-resolution image, as well as its Astrotracer feature that automatically compensates Earth’s rotation when taking images of stars proved that it was not just mirrorless cameras that delivered new and exciting technologies to cameras.

 Pentax K1 II

 Although Ricoh only delivered very slight updates to the Pentax K1 II, mostly concentrating on existing features, it is still one of the most capable DSLRs on the market, offering a lot of value for its sub-$2K price tag.
-My only gripe with Pentax at the moment is the limited lens selection – with only about 14 modern lenses to choose from, Pentax needs to put a lot more effort into lens development in order to make it a truly appealing DSLR system…
+My only gripe with Pentax is the more limited lens selection compared to Nikon and Canon.
+That said, Pentax is the only camera manufacturer that is still prioritizing DSLRs today, rather than mirrorless cameras, so the future could be bright if you pick the K1-II or another Pentax DSLR.

 Lake at Yellowstone National Park.
 Captured with Pentax K-1 DSLR